Reduce Vehicle Break-Ins

 It doesn’t matter if you have a great new car or an old beater, and it doesn’t matter if you live in a posh neighbourhood or a rubbish one, everyone is victim to vehicle break-ins from time to time.
-This has happened recently to us and has us thinking about what we could do to drastically reduce break-ins with as little effort as possible.
+Recently, we have had friends victimized by auto crime, which has us thinking about what we could do to drastically reduce break-ins with as little effort as possible.
 We came up with these 5 easy steps that anyone can do in no time to protect their vehicle and their belongs.

 1: Protect Your Belongings